kyleko1234/myEasyLedger/README.md

 --spring.mail.username=example@example.com --spring.mail.password=VerySecurePassword
 ```
 ##### Using the command line
-If you use Maven to run your program, prefix your arguments with `-Dspring-boot.run.arguments=` and separate your arguments with commas instead of spaces.
-For example:
+If you use Maven to run your program, navigate to the `rest_api` folder where `pom.xml` is located.
+Run the following command using the application properties you wish to set.
+Prefix your properties with `-Dspring-boot.run.jvmArguments=`, encapsulate your properties in single quots, and separate them with whitespace and -D. For example:
 ```
-mvn spring-boot:run -Dspring-boot.run.arguments=--spring.mail.username=example@example.com,spring.mail.password=VerySecurePassword
+mvn spring-boot:run -Dspring-boot.run.jvmArguments='
+-Dspring.datasource.password=KoPostgres
+-Dspring.mail.username=example@example.com
+-Dspring.mail.password=VerySecurePassword'
 ```

 #### Run the project from STS4: